microsoft/react-native-windows-samples/docs/platform.md

 title: Platform Detection
 ---

-When building cross-platform applications, you will sometimes needs to dynamically detect the platform your code is running on.
+When building cross-platform applications, you will sometimes need to dynamically detect the platform your code is running on.
 React Native for Windows supports the same [platform detection mechanisms](https://reactnative.dev/docs/platform-specific-code.html) as Android and iOS.
 React Native for Windows reports a `Platform.OS` of `windows`, and uses the `.windows` platform-specific extension.

 ```js
 import { Platform } from 'react-native';